 Outside the hall, there are demo toilets that have been developed.
-The curator will very meticulously explain you the operation of each toilet and where and why that is used.
+The curator will very meticulously explain to you the operation of each toilet and where and why that is used.
 For example, there is a small spiral open-air toilet without a door, which gives the user a feeling of being in the open while hidden from all sides.
-There are toilets for areas where there are no laid sewage pipelines and hence the waste needs to be disposed or decomposed where it originates.
+There are toilets for areas where there are no laid sewage pipelines and hence the waste needs to be disposed of, or, decomposed where it originates.
 When you listen you would wonder why this should not be done everywhere.
 There are pits that are made using the local material and can support a small family for years together.
 The cheapest toilet made with old gunny bags supported by Bamboo’s costs less than what we urban people can spend on a single dinner.

 Then they have a small laboratory where they are developing and testing new technologies.
-They are currently working on Duckweed based wastewater treatment technologies.
-As you go around and reach the back of the entry gate you see a small treatment plant which treats the human waste from the public toilet in the front.
+They are currently working on Duckweed-based wastewater treatment technologies.
+As you go around and reach the back of the entry gate you see a small treatment plant that treats the human waste from the public toilet in the front.
 And cleans the water to the extent that it can be used for anything but drinking.
 Generates gas which is used in the kitchen.
 And the solid waste left is used as manure, fed back to the plants.

 They have created a door out of the human waste that has been kept for a demo outside the museum hall.
-It is an experimental product which has nothing else as input except human waste and glue.
+It is an experimental product that has nothing else as input except human waste and glue.
 Their tests prove that there are no bacteria in the solid product and it is completely safe for use.
 They are working on making furniture out of it.
 Well if you can have products made out of elephant waste, why not human waste.